scipy-conference/scipy_proceedings/papers/kyle_niemeyer/kyle_niemeyer.rst

    open-source Python-based package for automatic testing of chemical kinetic models.
-Given a model of interest, PyTeCK automatically parses experimental datasets encoded in a YAML format, validates the self-consistency of each dataset, and performs simulations for each experimental datapoint.
+Given a model of interest, PyTeCK automatically parses experimental datasets encoded in a YAML format, validates the self-consistency of each dataset, and performs simulations for each experimental data point.
 It then reports a quantitative metric of the model's performance, based on the discrepancy between experimental and simulated values and weighted by experimental variance.
 The initial version of PyTeCK supports shock tube